Delivering clean software is challenging

 HBT on the other hand enables you to set a clear goal for cleanliness, derive potential types of defect and then devise a “good net” to ensure that these are caught as soon as they get injected.
 It is intensely goal-oriented and provides you with a clear set of milestones allowing you to manage the process quickly and effectively.

-The HBT series of workshops address the entire spectrum of software development cycle spanning from understanding customer expectations to test automation.
-There are specialized workshops that cover the entire test life-cycle like strategy and planning, test design, load and performance testing.
+The HBT series of masterclasses address the entire spectrum of software development cycle spanning from understanding customer expectations to test automation.
+There are specialized masterclasses that cover the entire test life-cycle like strategy and planning, test design, load and performance testing.